ciaskious/new_HC_blog/content/post/day70.md

 * Got some resources from my mentor on SQL.
 Koans, of which I have never heard before, are a kata-like way to learn new things.
 These SQL koans [here](https://sqlkoans.com/) made my day.
 It took me some extra energy to focus on some of them, but in the end I got all the basics I was missing yesterday.
 Plus points: ran the whole process on tmux - finally felt so much faster.

+* I tried codewars as well for SQL, but they use tons of functions in the katas and that was not what I was looking for today.

 * Changed my Dockerfile

 ```